-Also you can read about: Hairy cactus
+Also, you can read about: Hairy cactus

-Best Cactus for Grafting
+Best Rootstock for Grafting Cactus

 By decreasing the family relationship, the compatibility will decrease as well.
 There is a possibility to graft two plants in the same genus.
-But if they are in the same genera or in the same family, the chance of grafting will decrease even more.
+But if they are in the same genera or in the same family, the chance of grafting cactus will decrease even more.

 - Hylocereus trigonus (undatus)